 Bangert won awards from World Press Photo, POYi and others and participated in the Joop Swart Masterclass.
 After completing a 14 month long overland journey with his Land Rover across Africa he published a book called Africa Overland with National Geographic Germany in 2013.
 In recent years he started to compete in motorsports events again, particularly desert off-road rallies.
 Currently he is working on a long term project about the Fukushima nuclear disaster.

-His new book War Porn will be released in May 2014.
+His new book War Porn was released in May 2014.

-Christoph Bangert lives in Uster, Switzerland together with his wife Chiho – a Japanese photographer and graphic designer he frequently collaborates with – and their two daughters.
+Christoph Bangert lives in Cologne, Germany together with his wife Chiho – a Japanese photographer and graphic designer he frequently collaborates with – and their two daughters.